 - wearing loose-fitting clothing

-- worrying about weight
+- worrying about weight, shape, or body image

 - avoiding situations that involve food

-- looking in the mirror a lot
+- looking in the mirror a lot or avoiding the mirror

-- spending a lot of time alone
+- spending a lot of time alone and avoiding friends and/or family

 If you notice some of these signs in yourself or a loved one, and are worried that a relapse may happen, it is important to get help right away.
 The support of a mental health professional can be very important in preventing relapse.
 This is especially true during the early stages of recovery, which can be both frightening and overwhelming.